Kustomize

 kubectl apply -k kustomize/install/namespace

-To install Crunchy Postgres for Kubernetes itself in cluster-wide mode, apply the kustomization file in the default folder:
+To install Crunchy Postgres for Kubernetes itself in cluster-wide mode (or multi-namespace mode if you have added the PGO_TARGET_NAMESPACES environment variable), apply the kustomization file in the default folder:

 kubectl apply --server-side -k kustomize/install/default

-To install Crunchy Postgres for Kubernetes itself in namespace-limited mode, apply the kustomization file in the singlenamespace folder:
+To install Crunchy Postgres for Kubernetes itself in single-namespace-limited mode, apply the kustomization file in the singlenamespace folder:

 kubectl apply --server-side -k kustomize/install/singlenamespace